phillbooth/HealthCareApp/README.md

 # Example Healthcare Stats App

-- Example app that shows a Donut chart and a Scatter graph using Angular 17 and the data taken from Laravel 11
+- Example app that shows a Donut chart and a Scatter graph using Angular 17 and the data taken from Laravel 11.

-- Whats not including int he app is its still missing a lot of things like testing and error reporting for example it is not intended as a finished product
+- What's not included in the app is it's still missing a lot of things like testing and error reporting for example; it is not intended as a finished product.

-- **OAuth 2.0**: Has been used rather than sancrtum cookey for a login for enhanced security
+- **OAuth 2.0**: Has been used rather than Sanctum cookie for login for enhanced security.

 ![alt text](/healthapp-screengrab-1.png)